Blogs in the LMS

 A Blog is a robust communication tool that allows students to write or post media which other students in the subject can view and comment on.

-The following guide provides an overview of creating a Blog activity in Canvas LMS.
+This guide provides an overview of creating a blog activity in Canvas LMS.
 If you would like to book a consultation for assistance, please submit a support request.

 Blogs allow students to post using various media forms such as text, video, audio and images.
 In the LMS, students in the same subject, Group or Section can see each other's posts and comments and engage in a collaborative learning experience.

 Blogs can be used for a range of educational purposes, including:

 - Recording creative process.